What is A Temporary Account?

-Temporary accounts are nominal accounts that start with zero balance at the beginning of all the financial year, at the end of the year balance of the same are visible in the income statement and then the balance will be transferred to the permanent account in the form of reserves and surplus.
-Thus, accounts that are part of the Income statement are temporary accounts and are periodically closed.
+Temporary accounts are nominal accounts with zero balance at the beginning of the financial year.
+At the end of the year, the balance is visible in the income statement and later transferred to the permanent account in the form of reserves and surplus.
+Thus, accounts that are part of the income statement are temporary and are periodically closed.

 #1 – Revenues and Gains

 The entity’s revenue and gains need to be closed at the end of every year.
 Thus, accounts like sales accounts, service revenue accounts, interest incomeInterest IncomeInterest Income is the amount of revenue generated by interest-yielding investments like certificates of deposit, savings accounts, or other investments & it is reported in the Company’s income statement. account, dividend income account, and profit on the sale of debitDebitDebit represents either an increase in a company’s expenses or a decline in its revenue. details of a company’s assets.
 Examples include short-term Investments, prepaid expenses, supplies, land, equipment, furniture & fixtures, discount income account, etc. are the type of temporary accounts covered under revenue and gains.

 Expenses are the core of all businesses.
 Hence, as discussed in revenue, expenses must be precise at the end of the year to check the net outflow of the cash for the given period.
 Thus, accounts like the cost of sales account Cost Of Sales AccountThe costs directly attributable to the production of the goods that are sold in the firm or organization are referred to as the cost of sales., salaries expense account, interest expenseInterest ExpenseInterest expense is the amount of interest payable on any borrowings, such as loans, bonds, or other lines of credit, and the costs associated with it are shown on the income statement as interest expense. account, delivery expense account, purchase account, etc., are the type of temporary accounts included under losses and gains.